-Jo Christine Miles works with several of Philanthropy New York’s issue-based groups to articulate policy issues, advance public policies that support effective philanthropy and a productive non-profit sector, and promote collaboration and knowledge-sharing among funders to improve the lives of New Yorkers and communities throughout the world.
+As a Philanthropy New York Public Policy Fellow Jo Christine Miles worked with several of our funder-led, issue-based working groups to articulate policy issues, advance public policies that support effective philanthropy and a productive non-profit sector, and promote collaboration and knowledge-sharing among funders to improve the lives of New Yorkers and communities throughout the world.

-She has had an extensive career practicing law at a private, international law firm in New York City.
+Prior to joining PNY, she had an extensive career practicing law at a private, international law firm in New York City.
 Although she specialized in corporate restructuring law, she dedicated substantial time working on pro bono matters, including representing low-income women in family court proceedings, drafting white papers on education policy, and submitting an amicus brief on behalf of the American Bar Association in support of a student’s right to pursue both Title IX and constitutional claims for gender discrimination in a public elementary school.
-She has served on the board of GMHC and mentored New York City high school students through the non-profit Legal Outreach.
-Prior to joining Philanthropy New York she served as the acting associate general counsel for Lincoln Center for the Performing Arts.
+She has served as member of the GMHC board of directors, as a Legal Outreach mentor to New York City public high school students, and as acting associate general counsel for Lincoln Center for the Performing Arts.

-Jo Christine obtained a Master of International Affairs from Columbia University’s School of International and Public Affairs with a focus on economic and political development.
+Jo Christine holds a Master of International Affairs from Columbia University’s School of International and Public Affairs with a focus on economic and political development.